Wild Gunman: Reception

-In popular culture
+The 1974 game sold around 100 units, making them very rare to acquire.

+Legacy

+Films

 Experimental filmmaker Craig Baldwin's 1978 short Wild Gunman features footage from the original 1974 arcade game which was re-edited, sped up, and slowed down to surreal effect.

 The 1974 arcade game also appears in the 1981 film Gas, being played by the main antagonist.
 The film establishes the antagonist's ruthless cowboy-like personality by juxtaposing directly captured clips of the game with footage of him giving an expository monologue to his sons (and the audience) while playing.
 After delivering the monologue, he loses to a gunman and proceeds to shoot the game's projector screen multiple times with a real gun.
 The game's appearance is also a nod to the character's actor, frequent western star Sterling Hayden.

 In the 1989 film Back to the Future Part II, protagonist Marty McFly plays a non-existent arcade version of the NES Wild Gunman resembling a Nintendo VS. System cabinet.
 The 1990 follow-up, Part III, reveals that frequently playing the game has given Marty the skill to shoot a real revolver.

-Nintendo re-released the game to the Wii U Virtual Console on October 21, 2015, to coincide with Back to the Future Day, honoring the game's appearance in the film.
+Video Games

 In the Super Smash Bros. series, the Duck Hunt duo can summon Wild Gunman characters to attack their opponents.
 Their "Final Smash" attack causes opponents to get caught in the middle of a shootout between the gunmen and the enemy characters from Hogan's Alley.